t3jaa/Tejaa/_posts/2023-06-15-Travel-Essentials-for-Women.md

 In addition to clothing and toiletries, there are a few essential travel accessories that every woman should have in her suitcase.
 These accessories will not only make your journey more comfortable but also add a touch of style to your travel ensemble.
 Here are some must-have travel accessories for women:

-{% include figure.html url="5.jpg" alt="Essential travel accessories for women" %}
+{% include figure.html url="travel_accessories.jpg" alt="Must-have travel accessories for women to enhance their journey." %}

 1. **Travel wallet:** A travel wallet is a great way to keep all your important documents, such as your passport, boarding passes, and ID, organized and easily accessible.
 Look for one with multiple compartments to keep everything in order.